 Pros and Cons of Grinding Weed

-You would think deciding whether to grind your weed or not would be an easy task, but it’s still a debated topic.
+Whether or not you should grind your weed first should be an easy decision, but it’s still a debated topic.

 The growing plethora of different smoking devices and different methods of consuming THC has only increased the confusion.